Trewan Hall: Thomas Vivian

 He was the eldest son of the above married Frances Blaythwayte of Dyrham Park in the County of Gloucester.
 Her brother was William Blathwayt, Secretary of War to James II of England and William III of England.
 Frances died 1707 and her memorial is in St Columb church.
 He married secondly Sarah Dodson, but no issue.
 His heir was his brother John Vivian (below).

 John Vivian (V) (1647–1691)

 Son of John and Mary, above.
 Was a Barrister in Law, married Ann, daughter of Matthew Hals of Efford near Plymouth, by whom he no issue.
 He married secondly Mary, Daughter of Joseph Sawle of Penrice, by whom he had 3 children; John, Thomas and Mary.
 He was set upon and killed after 'speaking somewhat in favour of the tinners' outside the houses of Parliament.

 Francis Vivian (1649–1690)

 Son of John above.
 A captain in the Army and third son of John Vivian (IV) above.
-He married Ann, daughter of Henry Myners, Gent and sole heiress to her mother Bridget, the only surviving daughter of Sir Samuel Coswarth, by whom she had only one daughter Mary.
+He married Ann, daughter of Henry Maynard of Milton, Devon, Gent and sole heiress to her mother Bridget, the only surviving daughter of Sir Samuel Coswarth, by whom she had only one daughter Mary.
 In 1689 he was member of parliament for Mitchell, Cornwall.